Recognizing the signs and symptoms of diabetes can help prevent type 2 diabetes or complications of diabetes.

 Common Signs of Diabetes in Men and Women

-- Excessive thirst and urination, as your body works to counterbalance the excess sugar in your system.
+- Excessive thirst and urination, as the body works to maintain equilibrium while accounting for the excess sugar in the blood.

-- Impaired wound healing, numbness and tingling in your feet and hands, and skin infections, from damage caused by glucose in your bloodstream over time.
+- Impaired wound healing, numbness and tingling in your feet and hands, and skin infections, from damage caused by excessive levels of glucose in the bloodstream over time.

-It is important to know that you might only detect these signs after your diabetes has progressed; that is, often, there are no prediabetes signs in women.
-That means you should contact your doctor immediately if you experience any of them.
+It is important to know that you might only detect these signs after diabetes has progressed.
+There are often no signs of prediabetes or early diabetes in women.
+That means it is critical to contact your doctor immediately if you experience any possible signs of diabetes.
 In addition, be aware that you could have diabetes or prediabetes without having any warning signs of diabetes.
 That is why it is best to let your doctor know if you have any risk factors.

 - Polycystic ovarian syndrome (PCOS) is associated with diabetes and is a cause of infertility.